skuio/raycast-bitbucket-power/README.md

-# Bitbucket Pipelines
+# Bitbucket Power

-Lists the pipelines
+Raycast app with advanced features to manage Bitbucket.